-Here are several things coming up quickly that you and your students may be interested in:
+As fall sets in here are some things that you, your students, and your own children may be interested in:

-1) Don’t miss the new website, How Can We Protect the Air We Breathe, developed by Louisiana Department of Environmental Quality (DEQ) and LPB.
+In preparation for the webinar you might want to review the new website, How We Can Protect the Air We Breathe http://beta.lpb.org/index.php/protecttheair/, developed by Louisiana Department of Environmental Quality (DEQ) and LPB.
 The site includes an extremely informative video and four standards-based student activities appropriate for middle to high school students.

 2) Starting soon teachers will have the chance, through a no cost trial, to try a custom version of LPB/PBS LearningMedia that contains more content; Common Core, national, and state standards; and many other features.
 You will have an opportunity to compare the custom version of LearningMedia and Discovery Streaming.
 When your district makes LPB/PBS LearningMedia available you will be notified how to access the service.
 Try it out and see what you think.
 In the early spring we will send a survey for you to offer your input.
 LPB wants to be sure that if we help provide a service it is one that teachers and districts will support, so your feedback is important.

 4) If you want to participate in the Colonial Williamsburg electronic field trips this year, you only need to register once for all of the trips.
 You will receive a username and password that you use for all of the trips.
 You will receive a reminder the day before a trip is available.
 The field trips will air at 9:00 a.m. on LPB2 and then will be available usually by 2 p.m. the same day for streaming any time you wish.
 To access the online trip go to http://www.lpb.org/etrips, and click on the title of the trip in the right hand column under archived.
 Log-in with your username and password.
 The programs will remain on the LPB web site, until June 30, 2015.